Combi vs Conventional Boilers: Pros and Cons

 Why replace a conventional with a combi boiler?

 A combi boiler is a single cost-effective heating system so you'll be able to free up space by removing the tanks and cylinder.
-Plus, the combi boiler itself is a compact unit that can be tucked away in a kitchen cupboard.
+Plus, the combi boiler itself can be tucked away in a kitchen cupboard.

-There are many benefits to replacing a conventional boiler with a combi, however, the installation requires a lot of work.
-In total, this can take as long as 3 days.
-So, you'll want to plan the boiler replacement in advance and avoid winter.
+Installing a combi in the place of a conventional boiler takes a lot of work.
+In total, this can take as long as 4 days.
+So, your best bet is to book the boiler replacement during the summer to avoid being without heating during the winter.

 Which boiler is right for you?